This post may contain affiliate links. For more information, read my disclosure policy.

 Blackberry Pie is one of the easiest pie recipes and perfect for summer berry season!
 You can make this pie with fresh or frozen berries and choose your topping: lattice, double crust or crumble topping.

-What’s great about this recipe is that it’s a versatile berry pie – use any combination of berries that you have – but we love making it as a simple blackberry pie.
-Today I’m going to show you step-by-step how to make a lattice top crust (although I have a video on how to do that).
-Sometimes photos are easier to watch than a full video!
+What’s great about this recipe is that it’s a versatile berry pie – use any combination of berries that you have – but we love making it as a simple Lattice Topped Blackberry Pie.
+Learn step-by-step how to make a lattice top crust for a show stopping summer pie recipe.

 This is one of the things I love about making fruit pies with my recipe: you can use fresh or frozen fruit.